Capacity Building for Technical Training in the Turkish Automotive Industry with EBRD

 Due to generational changes in young people’s aspirations and the low reputation of vocational training and jobs, the recruitment and retention of youth to traditional bluecollar roles in Turkey is proving to be ever more difficult.
 Improving the transition from training into employment across the automotive sector is key to attracting and retaining young people.

-Supported by EBRD, the project had significant potential to contribute to inclusive growth by setting a precedent and creating a strong impact within the sector in terms of improved technical training standards, implementation and capacity and links to local schools and work-based opportunities.
+Supported by the European Bank for Reconstruction and Development (EBRD), the project had significant potential to contribute to inclusive growth by setting a precedent and creating a strong impact within the sector in terms of improved technical training standards, implementation and capacity and links to local schools and work-based opportunities.

 Working with our partners at international development agency, GIZ, we provided consultancy, guidance and coaching to help set up the Tourism and Wine Production Sector Skills Development Centres.